NamanMalhotra2912/Fun-Doo-Notes-Api/README.md

 Here we are using Post Man as another tool to genrate request to perform Crud operations.

+## Added Note Api

+You can use this api to perform Crud operations on notes which include create, update, retrieve, and delete.

+### Test cases :

+### Added test cases as well to test our api's
 ### Use command to run the test cases :
 npm run test or
 npm run coverage

-## Added Note Api

-You can use this api to perform Crud operations on notes which include create, update, retrieve, and delete.

-### Test cases :

-Added test cases as well to test our api's

 Author :
 Neeraj Malhotra